squidfunk/mkdocs-material/docs/tutorials/social/custom.md

         {%- endif -%}
     ```

+The code presented here checks whether the page header contains the necessary
+entries and spits out a message to the social card if not.
+Unfortunately, there
+is no straightforward way to raise an exception or log an error, so the messages
+merely appear in the social card produced.

+## Add event data layer

-    Now, add a new layer to the ones already present that renders the date and
+The next step is to use these data definitions in a new layer and add it to the
-    location:
+ones already present.

+!!! example "Render date and location"

+    Finally, add the following to the layout template:

     ```yaml
       - size: { width: 990, height: 50 }